 3. Bedtime charts or bedtime routine books

+You can personalize a bedtime routine book to help toddlers prepare for the transition.
 These are a great visual for your toddler to see the change as it will happen.
 They should go through each step of the bedtime routine and up through sleeping peacefully in their bed all night long.
-I use personalized bedtime routine coloring books to help toddlers prepare for the transition.
-Being able to color in their own book is another way to give them a sense of control and ownership of the situation.
-(You can order a personalized bedtime coloring book for your child here!)
+Put pictures of them doing each activity of their bedtime routine and put it together in a book or wall chart.
+Being able to see themselves in their own book is another way to give them a sense of control and ownership of the situation.

 4. Help your child feel safe, secure and connected